-On Monday, October 5th at 12:30pm I will hold a digital law school advisement session to introduce myself, provide applicants with the information that is contained in these Guidelines and answer questions about the application process.
+On Thursday, October 21st at 12:00pm I will hold a digital law school advisement session to introduce myself, provide applicants with the information that is contained in these Guidelines and answer questions about the application process.
 This session will be recorded and subsequently posted online for those students who will be unable to attend.

-If you have general pre-law questions throughout your undergraduate career, I encourage you to also consider making an appointment by logging onto Albert:

-http://w4.stern.nyu.edu/uc/advisingdocs/quick start guide to aas.pdf to speak with one of the Stern Undergraduate academic advisers who can help you with identifying appropriate courses, selecting law schools, understanding the law school application timeline, and other related matters.
+If you have general pre-law questions throughout your undergraduate career, I encourage you to also consider making an appointment by logging onto NYU Connect to speak with Kevin Valliere who can help you with identifying appropriate courses, selecting law schools, understanding the law school application timeline, and other related matters.
 I reserve my time during the fall semester to meet with Stern seniors and alumni who are in the process of applying to law school.
 Stern students who are not yet ready to apply to law school may make appointments with me during the spring semester.
 Academic advisers are available during the Fall and Spring semesters to meet with you.